Nazanin-hub/Election-Analysis/README.md

           Add a vote to that state's vote count. state_votes[state_name] += 1

-        Write a repetition statement to get the state from the state dictionary. for state_name in state_votes:
+          write a repetition statement to get the state from the state dictionary. for state_name in state_votes:
             Retrieve the county vote count.
             votes = state_votes[state_name]
             Calculate the percent of total votes for the state. vote_percentage = float(votes) / float(total_votes) * 100

           Print the state results to the terminal. state_results = (f"{state_name}: {vote_percentage:.1f}% ({votes:,})\n")